google/rappor/README.md

 RAPPOR
 ======

-RAPPOR is a novel privacy technology that allows inferring statistics of populations while preserving the privacy of individual users.
+RAPPOR is a novel privacy technology that allows inferring statistics about populations while preserving the privacy of individual users.

-This repository currently contains simulation and analysis code in Python and R.
+This repository contains simulation and analysis code in Python and R.

-For a detailed description of the algorithm, see the [paper](http://arxiv.org/abs/1407.6981) and links below.
+For a detailed description of the algorithms, see the [paper](http://arxiv.org/abs/1407.6981) and links below.

 <!-- TODO: We should have a more user friendly non-mathematical explanation?